sadvikauppala/e-commerce/README.md

 - In your order conformation page you need two options for payment one is COD and another is online payment.
 - Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
 - In next milestone we will write an code to display and use those PayPal online Payments buttons.

+### Milestone 30

+- After creating PayPal account and getting the UserID inside sandbox account.
+- Implement online payment using PayPal API using the client key you created earlier.
+- Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc..,

+### Milestone 31

+- Install an npm package called react-redux
+- create an new folder called store with two files store.js and userActions.js.
+- We will store user mail inside global state.
+- In store.js file configure an store with userReducer function that will handle global user email state.
+- Inside userActions.js file write an function called setEmail that will help in storing email state inside global state.
+- In Index.js file make sure to wrap APP component inside provider component with store as props.

+### Milestone 32

+- In Login page we will use Dispatch method to store the mail inside global state
+- In all the remaining pages acc the mail stored in global state using useSelector

+### Milestone 33

+- Download jsonwebtoken package using NPM
+- Use sign method to create an JWT token with mail and ID
+- Give maxAge to set expire time
+- Add the cookie inside the response that helps you to store the cookie inside browser.